Majestic Radios: Majestic Radio & Television years (1936–1949)

-Wilcox-Gay final years (1950s-1960s)
+Wilcox-Gay final years (1950s–1960s)

 Leonard Ashbach, whose holding company owned Garod Radio Corporation, acquired the remaining assets of Majestic Radio & Television and a controlling share of stock in the Wilcox-Gay Corporation in 1950, with the intention of manufacturing Majestic radios and televisions at Wilcox-Gay's plant in Charlotte, Michigan (near Lansing).
 Wilcox-Gay, a manufacturer of recording equipment, phonographs, and televisions at the time, traced its origin to 1910, when Wilcox began making transcription equipment and radio kits.
 One of the company's products was the "Recordio", introduced in 1939.
 It enabled the consumer to make home 78 rpm phonograph records, even recording off-the-air radio programs with the included AM radio.
 In 1948, Wilcox-Gay introduced the "Recordette", a portable version of the combination recorder, radio, and phonograph.
 The company also made wire recorders in the 1940s which, like phonograph home recorders, were made obsolete by the development of reel-to-reel magnetic tape recorders and discontinued in the early 1950s.

 With the acquisition of Majestic Radio & TV approved by Wilcox-Gay's shareholders on August 22, 1950, manufacturing of Majestic brand radios and televisions began at the Charlotte, Michigan, factory.
 A line of eight Majestic radio models was offered, along with television sets.
 In August, 1954, Ashbach announced that Wilcox-Gay's Majestic radio and television subsidiary would begin importing Grundig FM radios from Germany as well, including an AM-FM-shortwave table model, added to the firm's Majestic product line.
 The Grundig radios were distributed by the existing network of Majestic dealers.

 However, just five months later in January, 1955, Wilcox-Gay filed for bankruptcy and ended its money-losing television production, although radios were still manufactured.
 The bankrupt firm eventually closed its Michigan plant in December, 1958, ending domestic production of Majestic radios, although the firm continued to be the sole U.S. importer of Grundig products through 1961.
 In September, 1961, a proposed merger with Davega Stores was not consummated because Wilcox-Gay failed to meet the merger agreement's cash terms.
 As 1961 drew to a close in late December, Wilcox-Gay was again bankrupt and went out of business completely, with its property, equipment, and remaining inventory going on the auction block March 27–29, 1962.

-As collectors' items
+As collector's items

-Majestic radios from the Grigsby-Grunow halcyon era of the late 1920s–early 1930s have become antique radio collectors' items, prized for their craftmanship and appearance.
+Majestic radios from the Grigsby-Grunow halcyon era of the late 1920s–early 1930s have become antique radio collector's items, prized for their craftmanship and appearance.
 Some models, such as the Art Deco-styled model 161 produced in 1933, have been fully restored.